fabian894/FinTech-Platform/README.md

 # FinTech-Platform
-Simbrella is a secure and scalable FinTech platform designed to facilitate seamless financial transactions.
+This is a secure and scalable FinTech platform designed to facilitate seamless financial transactions.
 Built using Laravel for the backend and Next.js with React for the frontend, this application provides users with a robust interface for managing their financial activities, including user registration, bank account linking, deposits, and withdrawals.

 Key Features
 User Authentication: Secure registration and login functionality using JWT for user authentication.